adonisdario/data-science/best-gk-2023-24/readme.md

 ![alt text](https://github.com/adonisdario/data-science/blob/main/best-gk-2023-24/images/3.png?raw=true)

-- **Sam Johnstone** (C. Palace): Great defense, Awful goalkeeping, Injured in 47% of the games.
+- **S. Johnstone** (C. Palace): Great defense, Awful goalkeeping, Injured in 47% of the games.
   -   GK: 95th in Save% (62.7%) | 100th in Goals Avoided (-30.0) | 98th in Saves/90 (2.1) | 53% of 90s played
   - Team: 11th in SoTA/90 (3.4) | 11th in PSxG/90 (1.0)
     > *Missed almost half the season due to injury; His team conceded **very few** Shots on target with **very low** value chances.
 Still, he was bottom 4 of Save% and bottom 2 of Goals Avoided.*

-- **Alaa Bellaarouch** (Strasbourg) Good defense, Awful goalkeeping, Benched in 56% of the games.
+- **A. Bellaarouch** (Strasbourg) Good defense, Awful goalkeeping, Benched in 56% of the games.
   -   GK: 91st in Save% (63.5%) | 97th in Goals Avoided (-26.3) | 82nd in Saves/90 (2.5) | 44% of 90s played
   - Team: 44th in SoTA/90 (4.2) | 46th in PSxG/90 (1.3)
     > *Was 3rd choice goalkeeper for most of the season; His team conceded low amount of Shots on target with low value chances.
 Still, he was bottom 9 of Save% and bottom 3 of Goals Avoided;*

-- **Andrea Consigli** (Sassuolo) Average defense, Awful goalkeeping.
+- **A. Consigli** (Sassuolo) Average defense, Awful goalkeeping.
   -   GK: 97th in Save% (61.6%) | 96th in Goals Avoided (-25.7) | 73rd in Saves/90 (2.7) | 92% of 90s played
   - Team: 62nd in SoTA/90 (4.5) | 67th in PSxG/90 (1.5)
-    > *His team conceded a regular amount of Shots on target with an average of regular value value chances.
+    > *His team conceded a regular amount of Shots on target with an average of regular value chances.
 Having a regular defence, Consigli underperformed his defence by far, playing almost all games available and earning his place at the Worst goalkeepers list*

 ### Matz Sels

 ![alt text](https://github.com/adonisdario/data-science/blob/main/best-gk-2023-24/images/5.png?raw=true)

-- **M. Sels (Strasbourg and N. Forest combined):** Great defences, Awful goalkeeping.
+- **Matz Sels (Strasbourg and N. Forest combined):** Great defences, Awful goalkeeping.
   -   GK: 98th in Save% (60.2%) | 99th in Goals Avoided (-27.7) | 95th in Saves/90 (2.2) | 98% of 90s played
   - Team: 14th in SoTA/90 (3.5) | 21st in PSxG/90 (1.1)
     > *His teams conceded **very few** Shots on target with low value chances in average.
 Still, his performances were terrible, being in the bottom 5 of Save%, Goals Avoided and Saves/90.*

 Being only goalkeeper that played for 2 different clubs in the 2023/24 season, let's analyse his performance for each team.

-- **M. Sels (Strasbourg x Nottinham Forest):**
+- **Matz Sels (Strasbourg x Nottinham Forest):**

   GK:
     -  Save%:         94th  (62.9%) | **101st (57.4%)**